sarahghp/tessel-calibrate/README.md

 ## Calling `calibrate.get`

 The function takes two required arguments, the module you are using and the method name, the latter as a string.
-Eg: `calibrate.get(ambient, ‘getSound buffer’);`
+Eg: `calibrate.get(ambient, ‘getSoundbuffer’);`

 It also takes an optional options hash, shown below with default values
 ```
 { returnsSingle: false,
   calls: 10,
   thresholds: {high: 1, low: 0} }
 ```

-Set `returnsSingle: true` if the method you are calling returns a single value instead of a buffer array, and calibrate will create and return an array for you.
+Set `returnsSingle: true` if the method you are calling returns a single value instead of a buffer array, and `calibrate` will create and return an array for you.

 If it is a single return method, you can also choose how many calls to use to create the buffer with `calls: num`.
 This will not work with `returnSingle: false`.